Localforge

 FreemiumIntermediateNo APIDesktop · CLI

 Localforge is a free, open-source desktop agent that runs entirely on your machine, providing a sleek Electron-based GUI for AI-assisted coding.
-Built for developers who want full control over their AI workflow without vendor lock-in or data leaving their computer, it acts as an autonomous AI sidekick that reads, writes, and fixes code across large multi-file tasks, runs tests, and executes shell commands at local SSD speeds.
-The tool is agent-agnostic: you can plug in any LLM provider – OpenAI, Claude, Gemini, local Ollama models, DeepSeek, Groq, Mistral, Perplexity, OpenRouter, Together AI, Azure, Vertex AI, and many more.
-Key recent features include a block-based prompt editor for creating and managing LLM interactions with reordering and toggling, agentic flavours that let you design custom agent configurations, and multiple themes (Light, Caramel Latte, Dark Coffee).
-The built-in task tracker logs every step, and Expert Mode lets a smarter model review and boost results on tough tasks.
-Localforge is MIT-licensed and free forever, with no usage limits – you bring your own API keys and pay only the model provider.
-It is particularly suited for developers who value privacy, low latency, and the ability to customize or audit every part of the agent.
+It acts as an autonomous AI sidekick that reads, writes, and fixes code across large multi-file tasks, runs tests, and executes shell commands locally.
+You can plug in any LLM provider – OpenAI, Claude, Gemini, local Ollama models, DeepSeek, Groq, Mistral, Perplexity, OpenRouter, Together AI, Azure, Vertex AI, and many more.
+Key features include a block-based prompt editor, agentic flavours for custom configurations, multiple themes, a built-in task tracker, and Expert Mode for smarter model review.
+Localforge is MIT-licensed and free forever – you bring your own API keys and pay only the model provider.
+It is particularly suited for developers who value privacy, low latency, and customization.
 The project has over 4,200 GitHub stars and was #1 on Hacker News.
-What makes Localforge different from cloud-based coding assistants is its complete locality: no SaaS snooping, no compliance headaches, and no internet dependency for the core agent logic.
-It supports prompt templates, a task tracker, and multiple agentic flavours that can be customized.
-Compared to alternatives like Cursor or GitHub Copilot, Localforge offers zero vendor lock-in and full data control, but lacks a web API and multi-user collaboration out of the box.
+Unlike cloud-based coding assistants, Localforge offers complete locality: no data leaves your machine, no vendor lock-in, and no internet dependency for the core agent logic.
+It also supports a three-slot model pipeline, visual diffs, and Qwen3 via MLX on Mac.
+However, it lacks multi-user collaboration and a web API.

 Behind the Verdict